ManuelPeinado/RefreshActionItem-Native/README.md

 A fork of [RefreshActionItem][1] that works with the native action bar instead of with ActionBarSherlock.
 Use it if your app does not need to maintain Android  2.X compatibility.

-To use, follow the instructions here, with the only change that your Maven dependency should be:
+To add to your application, follow the instructions [here][1], with the only difference that your Maven dependency should be:

 ```xml